 \$ All methicillin-resistant S. aureus are resistant to cefuroxime.

+5.2 Pharmacokinetic properties

+Absorption

-In vitro the activities of cefuroxime sodium and aminoglycoside antibiotics in combination have been shown to be at least additive with occasional evidence of synergy.
-5.2 Pharmacokinetic properties Absorption After intramuscular (IM) injection of cefuroxime to normal volunteers, the mean peak serum concentrations ranged from 27 to 35 μ g/mL for a 750 mg dose and from 33 to 40 μ g/mL for a 1000 mg dose, and were achieved within 30 to 60 minutes after administration.
+After intramuscular (IM) injection of cefuroxime to normal volunteers, the mean peak serum concentrations ranged from 27 to 35 μ g/mL for a 750 mg dose and from 33 to 40 μ g/mL for a 1000 mg dose, and were achieved within 30 to 60 minutes after administration.
 Following intravenous (IV) doses of 750 and 1500 mg, serum concentrations were approximately 50 and 100 μ g/mL, respectively, at 15 minutes.

+Distribution

-AUC and C{max} appear to increase linearly with increase in dose over the single dose range of 250 to 1000 mg following IM and IV administration.
-There was no evidence of accumulation of cefuroxime in the serum from normal volunteers following repeat intravenous administration of 1500 mg doses every 8 hours.
-Distribution Protein binding has been stated as 33 to 50%, depending on the methodology used.
-The average volume of distribution ranges from 9.3 to 15.8 L/1.73 m2 following IM or IV administration over the dosage range of 250 to 1000 mg.
+Protein binding has been stated as 33 to 50%, depending on the methodology used.
+The

+average volume of distribution ranges from 9.3 to 15.8 L/1.73 m following IM or IV administration over the dosage range of 250 to 1000 mg.
 Concentrations of cefuroxime in excess of the minimum inhibitory levels for common pathogens can be achieved in the tonsilla, sinus tissues, bronchial mucosa, bone, pleural fluid, joint fluid, synovial fluid, interstitial fluid, bile, sputum and aqueous humour.
 Cefuroxime passes the blood-brain barrier when the meninges are inflamed.

+Biotransformation

-Biotransformation Cefuroxime is not metabolised.
+Cefuroxime is not metabolised.